privacyidea/simplesamlphp-module-privacyidea/docs/privacyidea.md

 User attributes
 ---------------
-/* add notice for privacyidea policy here */ Currently, privacyIDEA will return the following attributes by default.
+To complete the authentication with SAML in AuthSource mode, SAML expects user attributes to be returned.
+These attributes will be received from privacyIDEA upon completing the authentication.
+However, this has to be enabled by creating a policy in privacyIDEA with the following values:
+Scope:  authorization
+Actions from section "setting_actions": "add_resolver_in_response", "add_user_in_response"
+Actions from section "miscellaneous": "application_tokentype

-They can then be mapped to SAML attributes:
+The attributes can then be mapped to SAML attributes using the "attributemap" setting described in the config template above.
+Examples for those attributes are:

 - username: The login name
 - surname: The real world name of the user as it is retrieved from the user source